Is my credit score too low?

 Add to that delays in sharing this data, it may take a while for your credit score to improve.

-How do I know if it has improved?
+How do I know if my credit score has improved?

 Consumers are eligible to receive a copy of their most recent credit file for free once a year.